-From the architect.
+Text description provided by the architects.
 Occupying one of four plots forming a gap in a typical Brixton terrace, Slip House constitutes a new prototype for adaptable terraced housing.
 Three simple ‘slipped’ orthogonal box forms break up the bulk of the building and give it it’s striking sculptural quality.

 The top floor is clad in milky, translucent glass planks, which continue past the roof deck to create a high level ‘sky garden’.
 Designed to Code for Sustainable Homes Level 5, it features ‘energy piles’ utilising a solar assisted ground source heat pump creating a thermal store beneath the building.
 PV’s, a wildflower roof, rain water harvesting, reduced water consumption, mechanical ventilation with heat recovery within an airtight envelope with massive levels of insulation make this one of the most energy efficient houses built in the UK.
 A prototype brownfield development offering dense, flexible, urban living – the house is a vehicle for in-house research into sustainable design, seamlessly integrating the often conflicting aesthetic requirements of architecture and alternative low energy systems.
 We are working to develop this model for multiple developments and as affordable housing.